 Chapter 5: Tartakower Variation 5.Nxf6+ Trade

-We will teach you a system to place your pieces on similar squares, and will give you plans to move forward depending on how White sets up.
-The goal of this chapter is to negate any quick attacks against our king, and to put the game into positions that we are more comfortable than our opponent.
+We will teach you a system to place your pieces on familiar squares and give you plans to move forward depending on how White sets up.
+This chapter aims to negate any quick attacks against our king and put the game into positions where we are more comfortable than our opponent.

 Chapter 5 Preview